Father sues the city of Fort Worth and former police officer for shooting death of Atatiana Jefferson - KESQ

 According to an amended complaint filed November 17 in the Northern District of Texas, the conduct of Aaron Dean during “the course and scope of employment caused the untimely death of Atatiana Carr a/k/a Atatiana Jefferson.”

-Dean, 34, resigned from the force and was charged with murder, the charge on which he was indicted in December 2019.
+Dean, a 34-year-old White man, resigned from the force and was charged with murder, the charge on which he was indicted in December 2019.

 When asked for comment, Aaron Dean’s criminal case attorney told CNN, “We are currently under a gag rule in the criminal case, so I have no comment.”

+The lawsuit comes amid a nationwide reckoning on race and police brutality following the death of George Floyd in Minneapolis.

-Jefferson, 28, was playing video games with her nephew around 2 a.m. on October 12, 2019, when Aaron Dean and another officer arrived at her home.
+Jefferson, a 28-year-old Black woman, was playing video games with her nephew around 2 a.m. on October 12, 2019, when Aaron Dean and another officer arrived at her home.

 A concerned neighbor had called the nonemergency police number after noticing the home’s exterior doors were open at that late hour.
 As officers walked around the house in the dark, Jefferson heard a noise in the backyard, pulled out a gun from her purse, and pointed it at the window, police said.